Mount St. Joseph University: Athletics

-Lauren Hill

 In late 2014, incoming freshman basketball player Lauren Hill was suffering from an inoperable brain tumor and facing the possibility of dying before the end of that year, and wished to play in one college game before her death.
 The Mount's season opener against Hiram College, originally scheduled for November 15, was moved with NCAA approval to November 2; when the event outgrew the MSJ campus, Xavier University gave MSJ free use of its arena, Cintas Center.
 In a sold-out game that ended up being nationally televised by Fox College Sports, Hill scored the first and last baskets.
 The game was the start of a charitable fundraising campaign that, by the time of her death in April 2015, raised over $1.5 million for research into the specific cancer from which Hill was suffering.
-She went on to play in three more games before her declining health forced her to end her playing career.
-Hill ultimately died of her brain tumor on April 10, 2015.
-Since her death, MSJ and Xavier have teamed up for an annual season-opening women's basketball doubleheader, the Lauren Hill Tipoff Classic, at Cintas Center.
+She died in 2015; since her death, MSJ and Xavier have teamed up for an annual season-opening women's basketball doubleheader, the Lauren Hill Tipoff Classic, at Cintas Center.

-Student publications

-The university's student newspaper, Dateline, is published monthly.

-The university's literacy magazine, "Lions-on-line", is published each semester.

-The university's student podcast, MountCast, is published weekly.